Our flirtations with stocks

 Our very first experience with investing was through individual stocks as we had access to apps that made trading them so easy.

 It didn't end well.
-Thomas had the genius idea that people would want to buy lots of FitBits as Christmas presents for their family members.
+Thomas had the genius idea that lots of people would want to buy FitBits as Christmas presents for their family members.
 He purchased their stock on November 4th 2016.
 Two months later, on January 5th 2017, it had dropped 40%.
 Quite the wake-up call.

 On his side, Yoran bought shares in Dropbox when they went public in March 2018.
 He had used Dropbox since its inception.
 It was a good product that he used daily.
 And reading through the S-1, he was convinced of the founder's vision.
 So it had to be a good stock!
-Three years later, the stock is roughly at the same price.
+Four years later, the stock is roughly at the same price.
 He still checks on it daily, waiting for his opportunity to sell.

 Through these experiences, we learned a few things: